Magzzie/Green_Energy_Stocks_Analysis_VBA/README.md

 		- Find the total volume for the current ticker.
 		- Find the starting price for the current ticker.
 		- Find the ending price for the current ticker.
-	- Sixth, we output the data for the current ticker to a new row, so we need to slightly alter the code from before so that the output for each ticker prints on a new row.
-This is a case where using Cells() is much easier than using Range().
+	- Sixth, we output the data for the current ticker to a new row, so we needed to slightly alter the code from before so that the output for each ticker got printed on a new row.
+In this case, using Cells() is much easier than using Range().
 - Next, we applied some formatting to the results worksheets to make them easier to read.
 Then, we constructed a new macro and wrote code to change font styles, add borders, and set number formats.
 - Furthermore, we used conditional formatting to change the color of the cell based on its value.
 - We inserted buttons and assigned them to analyze macros on different workbook sheets.